Fudenberg-Research-Group/dynamic_extrusion_boundaries/README.md

 2. Run the coarse-grained molecular dynamics simulations to model loop extrusion.

 #### processing simulation data
-After running the simulations, process the resulting trajectory data to generate virtual ChIP-seq data or contact maps.
+After running the simulations, process the simulated trajectory data to generate virtual ChIP-seq profiles, contact maps, and images.
 The scripts for data processing are available in the script/processing directory.
 ##### example
 To generate contact maps:
 '''